Hyper Japan: Traditional arts

-In addition to sales of kimono, Japanese accessories and other traditional craft products and workshops, there are performances of martial arts, buyō (Japanese dancing), shamisen playing, tea ceremony, flower arranging and other traditional Japanese crafts.
+In addition to sales of kimono, Japanese accessories and other traditional craft products and workshops, there are performances of martial arts, buyō (Japanese dancing), shamisen, shakuhachi, koto and taiko drum playing, tea ceremony, flower arranging and other traditional Japanese crafts.
 There is also an exhibition of bonsai by the Federation of British Bonsai Societies, which has previously been awarded a gold medal at the Royal Horticultural Society's Chelsea Flower Show.
 In 2013, there was a guest appearance by the Australian geisha Sayuki (real name: Fiona Graham) who was the first ever non-Japanese geisha.
 Together with other geisha from her house she provided a behind the scenes view of a geisha house, including dressing, make-up and practising.

 Tourism and regional promotion

-Besides governmental bodies such as the JNTO, CLAIR and the Tokyo Convention and Visitors’ Bureau, UK-based travel agents specialising in trips to Japan also participate from time to time.
+Besides governmental bodies such as the JNTO, CLAIR and the Tokyo Convention and Visitors' Bureau, UK-based travel agents specialising in trips to Japan also participate from time to time.
 In addition, representatives from Okinawa Prefecture, Fukuoka City, Shizuoka City, Nantan City and others have attended for reasons of regional promotion.